This homemade granola recipe uses just a few pantry ingredients and bakes up in your oven in 40 minutes or less.

-Then, I added my favorite: chocolate-covered raisins, along with whole walnuts and dried dates.
-I know that this seems over the top but the result was fabulously decadent.
+I also like to add my favorite: chocolate-covered raisins, along with whole walnuts and dried dates.
+I know that this seems over the top but the results are delicious.

-So, what does my family think about my homemade granola?
-They loved it.
-So much so, that it was gone the same day!
+So what does my family think about my homemade granola?
+They love it.
+So much so, that it’s usually gone the same day!